coreofscience/scientometric_templates/README.md

 # scientometric_templates
-A list of useful markdowns for analyzing data science
+A list of useful markdowns for analyzing scientometric data